arghya88/kubecon-NA-2019/README.md

 Buildpacks
 --------------------

 Pivotal and Heroku presented intro to cloud native builpdack.
 Cloud native buildpack is implementation of CNB Spec(https://github.com/buildpack/spec).
 The platform interface is implemeneted by pack,kpack,heroku,tekton,google cloud run button.
+The docker image is built out of multiple layers and so if there is a CVE in OS Layer it can be rebuilt with a rebase.They demoed using Kpack to rebase images at scale in k8s automatically.
+Riff uses kpack as a building block to offer function as a service.

 https://www.youtube.com/watch?v=SK6e_ZatOaw